stevenzych/tanzanian_wells/README.md

 ## Recommendations

-While this project doesn't exaclty have any *business* recommendations, per se, they are a couple key insights that can be used in the field when assessing well functionality and predicting its cause(s).
+While this project doesn't exactly have any *business* recommendations, per se, they are a couple key insights that can be used in the field when assessing well functionality and predicting its cause(s).
 This plot below illustrates feature importance in predicting a well's functionality.
 In other words, it shows what data is most vital in getting that critical guess right.
 (Orange bars are just to draw attention to most significant features, they are not discrete categories.)

 ![Feature Importances For Well Classification](/images/rf_model_importances.PNG)